As a full time Health Fitness Specialist and Personal Trainer, I have the most amazing opportunity to work with a variety of clients.

 This means being transparent about my daily habits and showcasing that I am not a perfect human being.

-However, it shouldn’t mean being subject to critique and judgment from others who experience the same struggle with respect to diet and exercise.
+However, it shouldn’t mean being subject to criticism and judgment from others who experience the same struggles.

 Just because you see me eating a muffin from a co-workers birthday party doesn’t mean I’m a terrible trainer or hypocrite.

 Instead, I’m openly expressing my commitment to living a balanced life and enjoying treats sparingly.
 It doesn’t mean I’ve messed up.
 It doesn’t mean I’m not healthy.